How to do a balance transfer with Citi

 Citi Rewards+ Card: Best for rewards on everyday spending

-The Citi Rewards+® Card, which comes with no annual fee, is a good card for both balance transfers and everyday spending.
-You’ll get a 0 percent intro APR on balance transfers and purchases for 15 months (followed by a variable APR of 17.74 percent to 27.74 percent).
-Note that an intro 3 percent balance transfer fee (minimum $5) will apply on transfers completed within the first four months of account opening.
+The Citi Rewards+ Card, which comes with no annual fee, is a good card for both balance transfers and everyday spending.
+You’ll get a 0 percent intro APR on balance transfers and purchases for 15 months (followed by a variable APR of 18.49 percent to 28.49 percent).
+Note that a 3 percent intro balance transfer fee (minimum $5) will apply on transfers completed within the first four months of account opening.
 After that, a 5 percent balance transfer fee (minimum $5) applies.

-As for everyday rewards, 2X points at supermarkets and gas stations (on up to $6,000 in purchases per year, then 1X points) and 1X points on all other purchases.
-You can also earn a welcome bonus of 20,000 points (worth $200) when you spend $1,500 within three months of account opening.
+As for everyday rewards, you’ll earn 2X points at supermarkets and gas stations (on up to $6,000 in purchases per year, then 1X points) and 1X points on all other purchases.
+You can also earn a welcome bonus of 25,000 points (worth $250) when you spend $1,500 within three months of account opening.
 Additionally, Citi will round up all your rewards to the nearest 10X points, meaning a $3 coffee will net you 10X points.
 Plus, this card comes with Citi Entertainment access and Mastercard benefits.